nre-learning/nrelabs-curriculum/lessons/lesson-26/stage3/guide.md

 ### Chapter 3 - Custom YANG modules and custom Yang translator
 #### Custom YANG modules and Translation Script
-While OpenConfig supports many data models including BGP, interfaces, routing, MPLS, etc.  Sometimes we might want to define custom configuration hierarchy to simplify device configurations or standardize configuration across multi-vendor devices.
+OpenConfig supports a variety of data models including BGP, interfaces, routing, MPLS, etc.  Sometimes, however, we might want to define a custom configuration hierarchy to simplify device configurations or standardize configuration across multi-vendor devices.

-Yang is a data modeling language for Netconf protocol.
+Yang is a data modeling language for the Netconf protocol.
 For information about Yang, see [RFC 6020](https://tools.ietf.org/html/rfc6020).

-[Placeholder to add custom YANG mechanism, difference between OpenConfig, etc.]
-As discussed in the beginning of the course, YANG configuraiton will be converted to device specific configuration via a translation mechanism.
+As discussed in the beginning of the course, the YANG configuration will be converted to device specific configuration via a translation mechanism.
 In Junos this translation mechansim is implemented by translation scripts.

 #### Custom YANG Modules with Junos
 Juniper offers OpenConfig translation scripts to convert OpenConfig based configuration data into Junos.